1synesthesia/osTicket-prereqs/README.md

 <img width="364" height="85" alt="image" src="https://github.com/user-attachments/assets/b3f0a181-ccba-4d8a-aa17-98895b9f0037" />
 </p>
 <p>
 Now you will simply download the Rewrite Module necessary for osTicket.
-Make sure to install the x64 version for whatever language you require (English shown above for this demo).
+Make sure to install the x64 version for whatever language you require (English shown above for this tutorial).
 </p>
 <br />